 The Employment Agreements contain confidentiality provisions pursuant to which each executive officer agrees not to disclose confidential information regarding our Company.
 The Employment Agreements also contain covenants pursuant to which each executive officer agrees, during the term of his employment and for a one-year period following the termination of his employment, not to have any connection with any business which is a specialty retailer that primarily distributes, sells or markets so-called "big and tall" apparel of any kind for men or which utilizes the "big and tall" retail or wholesale marketing concept as part of its business.
 The Employment Agreements also contain a "clawback" provision which provides for remedies in the event we learn after the executive officer's termination by us other than for "justifiable cause" that the executive officer could have been terminated for "justifiable cause".
+Subject to the implementation of final rules by the SEC, the Dodd-Frank Act requires that we implement a policy providing for the recovery of erroneously paid incentive-based compensation following a required accounting restatement.
+Once the final rules are issued by the SEC, we will revise, in a timely manner, the current clawback provision of our employment agreements.

-The Employment Agreements also provide that we will, during the term of employment, pay the insurance premiums under one or more life insurance policies on the executive officer's life pursuant to an arrangement under which

-\$2,000,000 of the death benefit under the policy or policies would be payable to the executive officer's named beneficiary (with the executive officer making the election of the designated beneficiary) upon the executive officer's death.
+The Employment Agreements also provide that we will, during the term of employment, pay the insurance premiums under one or more life insurance policies on the executive officer's life pursuant to an arrangement under which \$2,000,000 of the death benefit under the policy or policies would be payable to the executive officer's named beneficiary (with the executive officer making the election of the designated beneficiary) upon the executive officer's death.